fraserb99/ee579-docs/docs/mqtt-schema.md

 **Message Body**:
 ```
 {
-    "InputType": "PotentiometerValue",
+    "InputType": "Temperature",
-    "Value": int // (-50 to 100) - the temperature in degrees celcius
+    "Value": int // (-50 to 100) - the temperature in degrees celsius
 }
 ```